Eggplant vs Zucchini - Health impact and Nutrition Comparison

 Zucchini is served in a variety of ways.
-In salads, it is eaten raw, sliced or shredded, or lightly cooked.
-In different countries it can be used in the kitchen in various methods, for example, cooked, boiled, grilled, baked, fried, barbequed, or incorporated in other recipes.
-Zucchini noodles can be made from zucchini, used as a substitute for spaghetti.
+It is eaten raw, sliced, shredded, or lightly cooked in salads.
+In different countries, it can be used in the kitchen in various methods, for example, cooked, boiled, grilled, baked, fried, barbequed, or incorporated in other recipes.
+Zucchini noodles are made from zucchini used as a substitute for spaghetti.
 Zucchini can also be cooked in different types of bread.

-Eggplant is used as a vegetable in cooking, also being a good absorbent of oils and flavors.
+Eggplant is used as a vegetable in cooking; it’s a good absorbent of oils and flavors.
 It can be steamed, fried, roasted, barbequed, pickled, stewed, or curried.
-In vegan and vegetarian cuisines it can be used as a meat substitute.
+It can be used as a meat substitute in vegan and vegetarian cuisines.

-Zucchini has a mild flavor, it is slightly bitter but also slightly sweet, the last of which becomes more noticeable when is cooked.
-Eggplant also has a mild flavor and can have some bitterness, that becomes tender when cooked, more tasting like the food it’s cooked with.
+Zucchini has a mild flavor; it is slightly bitter and slightly sweet, which becomes more noticeable when cooked.
+Eggplant also has a mild flavor and can have some bitterness that becomes tender when cooked, more tasting like the food it’s cooked with.

-Zucchini comes in many types, and each of them has a different color, taste, and appearance.
-Some of the most common types are Black Beauty, Dunja, Gourmet Gold, Cocozelle, Gadzukes, Caserta, Ronde de Nice, Golden Egg, Crookneck, Pattypan, Rampicante, Magda, Zephyr, Raven, Fordhook, Summer Green Tiger, Bush Baby, etc.
+Zucchini comes in many types, each of which has a different color, taste, and appearance.
+Some of the common types are Black Beauty, Dunja, Gourmet Gold, Cocozelle, Gadzukes, Caserta, Ronde de Nice, Golden Egg, Crookneck, Pattypan, Rampicante, Magda, Zephyr, Raven, Fordhook, Summer Green Tiger, Bush Baby, etc.

 Dunja is straight, with dark green and glossy skin.
-This is a preferred type for many people as it is quick and easy to harvest.
+Dunja is preferred for many people as it is quick and easy to harvest.